GenericMappingTools/remote-datasets/docs/earth-vgg.rst

 `David Sandwell and colleagues <https://topex.ucsd.edu/marine_grav/mar_grav.html>`_ have provided altimetry-based marine vertical gravity gradients (VGG) and similar grids since 1995 and the latest versions are now available for remote use in GMT.
 Over land, these grids are filled in by predictions of the EGM2008 model [Pavlis et al., 2008].
+Polar regions beyond ±80˚ are not covered and are set to NaN.

 Usage - Global Earth Vertical Gravity Gradient Grids
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~